 Other common criticisms of the leg extension machine:

-A condition known as Chondrolmalcia Patella may be brought on by the leg extension machine.
+- A condition known as Chondromalacia Patella may be brought on by the leg extension machine.
 This painful condition makes the kneecap’s normally fluid, smooth arc of motion crooked and pulls the kneecap out of alignment.

 But you might be thinking, “What can I do in place of the leg extension machine?”
 Squats, when done correctly, are the absolute best exercise for leg strengthening.
 Squats are the king of leg exercises.
 Don’t go for isolation while you ignore other muscles.
 Squats are also a functional exercise.
 This means that they mimic natural movements that people use throughout their everyday lives.

 Use your gym time wisely.
 Work all of those leg muscles at once by doing squats.
 Leave the leg extension machines to the professional bodybuilders.